postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 1. In the response pane, select **Save Response** and then select **Save as example**.

 <img alt="Save a response as an example" src="https://assets.postman.com/postman-docs/v10/examples-save-response-v10.jpg" width="750px">

+> You can't add examples to gRPC or WebSocket requests.
+For WebSocket requests, you can [save messages](/docs/sending-requests/websocket/websocket/#saving-messages) with the request.

 ### Adding a custom example